KelsyT/KelsyT.github.io/_posts/2024-05-23-finding-your-vibe.md

 I welcome user interfaces that relieve the need for keeping track of clues or other details I could otherwise forget during a playthrough.
 But I want the option to choose when it's in my face.

 The extrinsic motivators I mentioned often accumulate to a feeling of apathy and deprive my imagination from blossoming in the world in front of me.
 Nothing collapses a huge open world like seeing everything that can be done consolidated to a list of possible activities.
+It's too damn clean!
+I want some tease, some mystery!

 ![red-dead-redemption-2-map](https://github.com/user-attachments/assets/38729570-1ed2-4481-9de3-d02085b9ccb0)